hippogriffin/ess-helm/docs/architecture.md

 ### Matrix RTC Backend

-Matrix RTC Backend provides Matrix VOiP calls.
+Matrix RTC Backend provides Matrix VoIP calls.
 It allows users to make video calls between each other using their Matrix accounts.

 ## Chart Features